henrique-ft/jemalloc_rb/README.md

 # Install

-Install `jemalloc` gem in your application.
+Install `je_malloc` gem in your application.
 For [bundler](http://gembundler.com/) based application, please add the following line into your Gemfile, and and install `jemalloc` by `bundle install`.

-    gem 'jemalloc'
+    gem 'je_malloc'

 # Usage

 Execute your application with `je` command, which is contained in `je` gem.
 Example command for Rails + bundler application is like follows.

-    $ bundle exec je ./script/rails s
+    $ bundle exec je s

 `-v` option will let you confirm jemalloc is actually injected.

-    $ bundle exec je -v ./script/rails s
+    $ bundle exec je -v rails s
     => Injecting jemalloc...
     => Booting WEBrick
     ...